 Teach him to drive

-Now I have to say this is not one for the faint-hearted.
+This is not one for the faint-hearted.

 My own dad taught me how to drive and I still bear some traumatic memories from the experience.